bhavyasahni123/5G-Person-Detection-System/README.md

 ### Explanation

 The pipeline begins with RTSP stream ingestion and frame decoding.
 Frames are buffered to handle variations in timing.
-Detection is performed periodically to improve efficiency.
+Detection is performed periodically to improve computational efficiency.

-Detected objects are tracked using a centroid-based tracker that assigns persistent IDs.
+Detected objects are passed to a centroid-based tracking module that assigns persistent IDs across frames.
 This enables accurate counting of unique individuals and prevents duplicate counting.

+---

+## Technical Summary

+* **Network Slicing:** eMBB slice for video transmission and URLLC slice for control signals
+* **Edge Computing (MEC):** All inference is performed locally, reducing latency
+* **Local Breakout (UPF):** Video data is processed within the private network without cloud dependency
+* **Uplink Optimization:** Designed for continuous high-bitrate video transmission
+* **Security:** SIM-based authentication provides stronger security than traditional IP camera systems

 ---